 Others at risk include those who have had gestational diabetes in previous pregnancies, have had polycystic ovary syndrome, have given birth to a large baby that weighs more than 4.5 kg, are taking steroid or anti-psychotic medications, and those who have gained weight too fast in the first half of pregnancy.

-Managing gestational diabetes involves managing blood glucose levels, making sure to adhere to a healthy dietary plan, and engaging in physical activity regularly.
+Managing gestational diabetes with twins involves managing blood glucose levels, making sure to adhere to a healthy dietary plan, and engaging in physical activity regularly.
 Others may need insulin injections throughout the pregnancy.
 But once the babies are born, insulin will no longer be needed because gestational diabetes usually disappears at this time.
 If gestational diabetes is managed effectively, this will surely reduce the risks of complications during pregnancy as well as giving birth to your babies.

 To do this on your own, you would need to procure a blood glucose meter, a lancet device with lancets, and test strips.
 These usually come in kits.
 This test begins with pricking your finger with the lancet.
 After that, a drop of blood is placed onto the testing strip which then gets inserted into the meter and reads our blood glucose level.